Leontius

 In 692, Justinian declared war upon the Umayyads again, and sent Leontius to campaign against them.
 However, he was defeated decisively at the Battle of Sebastopolis, and imprisoned by Justinian for his failure.
 He was released in 695, and given the title of strategos of the Theme of Hellas in Southern Greece.
 After being released, he led a rebellion against Justinian, and seized power, becoming emperor in the same year.

-He ruled until 697, when he was overthrown by Apsimar, a droungarios who had taken part in a failed expedition that had been launched by Leontius to recover Carthage.
+He ruled until 698, when he was overthrown by Apsimarus, a droungarios who had taken part in a failed expedition that had been launched by Leontius to recover Carthage.
 After seizing Constantinople, Apsimar took the name Tiberius (III), and had Leontius' nose and tongue cut off.
 He was sent to the Monastery of Dalmatou, where he remained until some time between August 705 and February 706.
 By this time Justinian had retaken the throne.
 Both Leontius and Tiberius were executed.

 Origin and early life

 Little of Leontius' early life is known, other than that he was from Isauria, and possibly of Armenian descent.
-He was appointed as strategos of the Anatolic Theme, at the time the most senior military command of the Byzantine Empire, and patrikios by Emperor Constantine IV, possibly c.
+Christian Settipani speculates that Leontius was the son of a certain Lazarus, who was the direct descendant of emperor Phocas and general Priscus.
+Furthermore, Settipani identifies patrikios Tarasius as Leontius' son.
+Leontius was appointed as strategos of the Anatolic Theme, at the time the most senior military command of the Byzantine Empire, and patrikios by Emperor Constantine IV, possibly c.
 682 AD.

 Starting in 680, the Islamic Umayyad Caliphate erupted into a civil war, known as the Second Fitna.
 Umayyad authority was challenged even in their metropolitan province of Syria, while most of the Caliphate recognized Abdallah ibn al-Zubayr instead.
 Under Marwan I and his son Abd al-Malik, however, the Umayyads gained the upper hand, although the Zubayrids were not finally defeated until 692.

 The civil war in the Umayyad Caliphate provided an opportunity for the Byzantine Empire to attack its weakened rival, and, in 686, Emperor Justinian II sent Leontius to invade Umayyad territory in Armenia and Iberia, where he campaigned successfully, before leading troops into Media and Caucasian Albania; during these campaigns he gathered loot.
 Leontius' successful campaigns compelled the Umayyad Caliph, Abd al-Malik ibn Marwan, to sue for peace in 688, agreeing to tender part of the taxes from Umayyad territory in Armenia, Iberia, and Cyprus, and to renew a treaty signed originally under Constantine IV, providing for a weekly tribute of 1,000 pieces of gold, one horse, and one slave.